UPPMAX/programming_formalisms/docs/git/branches.md

 ??? example "Look Björns new Issue"

     - Do we agree?
-    - add to the isse the namings of 2-3 feature branches (depending on class size) to be used in exercise 1.
+    - Add to the issue the namings of 2 feature branches from Req 6.1-2 to be used in exercise 1.

     !!! note "Three ways to name a branch"

         - Issues: #45: Concrete examples
         - Features: GUI module
         - Personal: Björn

 ## Exercises